Project Playground

 verse-cmdstan

-Docker container extending rocker/verse with pre-compiled CmdStan for reproducible Bayesian computing environments.
+Docker container extending rocker/verse with pre-compiled CmdStan (and other related tools) for reproducible Bayesian computing environments ready for gorgeous Quarto reports.

-Why and what: Compiling CmdStan from source is slow and fragile—different compiler versions, library paths, and OS configurations can produce subtle, hard-to-diagnose failures.
-This is especially painful on shared academic computing infrastructure like SLURM clusters, where users often lack root access and the system toolchain may be outdated or inconsistent across nodes.
-A pre-built Docker (or Singularity/Apptainer) image sidesteps all of this: you get a known-good R + Stan environment that runs identically on a laptop, a CI server, or a university HPC cluster, making Bayesian analyses genuinely reproducible across collaborators and compute environments.
+Why and what: Getting the full R + Stan ecosystem working—the right compiler toolchain, C++ libraries, R packages, TeX, and CmdStan all playing nicely together—requires a lot of careful configuration or coordination with IT on shared academic infrastructure like SLURM clusters where users often lack root access.
+A pre-built Docker image (which can be used in Singularity/Apptainer contexts as well) sidesteps all of this: you get a known-good environment that runs identically on a laptop, a CI server, or a university HPC cluster, making Bayesian analyses genuinely reproducible across collaborators and compute environments.